 I want to keep this Bible study brief and will get right to the point.
 What exactly did Isaiah see that first plunged him into despairing fear?
 He saw (vs. 3) the glory of God Almighty splendidly manifested in His impeccable, absolute, unblemished, unlimited holiness!
 In the brilliant radiance of God’s holiness, the prophet felt “ruined” as he regarded his own human sinfulness.

-But then God provided “atonement” for Isaiah’s sin.
+But then the perfectly holy God provided “atonement” for Isaiah’s sin.
 The live coal from the altar was the visual symbol then.
 The ultimate atonement for all the sins of all who will believe and repent was provided over seven centuries later, with the death of Jesus Christ on the cross, His burial, and His resurrection.
 This is our “Gospel” (1 Corinthians 15:1-4), and it was prophetically foreshadowed in Isaiah’s heavenly vision.

 Cleansed of his sin by God’s atoning action, the prophet now felt confidence in the presence of God’s radiant, glorious Presence and holiness to reply to God’s call with “Here am I. Send me!”